GBlanch/GCP-Uber-Data-Engineering-project/README.md

 We notice that we mainly have joined innerly the fact table to the rest of the dimensional tables as the [`data model`](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/blob/main/data%20model/Uber%20DE%20model.png) states.

 Again, the purpose of this project wasn't to construct many series of queries but to showcase the main stages of a data pipeline using GCP.
-You can see more query developement in other repos, i.e. any of the other [`SQL-weekly-challenges`](https://github.com/GBlanch/SQL-weekly-challenges/blob/main/4.Data%20bank/query_develop/dev_query_4_31AUG23.sql) I elaborated.
+You can see more `query developement` in other repos, i.e. any of the other [`SQL-weekly-challenges`](https://github.com/GBlanch/SQL-weekly-challenges/blob/main/4.Data%20bank/query_develop/dev_query_4_31AUG23.sql) I elaborated.

 [Back to Table of Contents](#table-of-contents)

 ## Dashboarding

-After performing some quick work with Looker Studio, these are the dashboards we came up with:
+After performing some quick work with `Looker Studio`, these are the dashboards I came up with:

 ![image](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/23ec5683-1393-463f-989f-be3d9e043506)